Category: Adjectives

 Pupils should be encouraged to use adjectives as the first step towards developing style…

-The Adjective Detective
+The Adjective Detective…all about adjectives

 An interactive resource explaining adjectives, their function and use.
 The first section explains the use of adjectives and they placement both before a noun and after a noun using a ‘helper’ verb.